Joel Knight

 The venue itself is surprisingly sleek and modern-looking, a stark contrast from the comfort-eating, huddle-under-a-blanket-on-the-sofa vibe that cheese dishes tend to carry with them.
 Instead, you’ll find design-chic bar seating surrounding a lustrous U-shaped marble countertop resting its prongs on the glorious, well-lit cheese fridge that takes up a large chunk of the back wall.

-In that fridge, they’ve stuffed over 30 of their favourite cheeses (a great deal of which they’ve sourced from within the M25), waiting to be duly sliced, melted, and grated into dishes like the classic cheese toastie, which uses Quicke’s cheddar, some rich Ogleshield, and a little red onion, plus new numbers like their chicken poutine with sage and crispy onions; mini baked Bix; five cheese macaroni; Young Buck raclette; and more.
+In that fridge, founder Matthew Carver has stuffed over 30 of his favourite cheeses (a great deal of which are sourced from within the M25), waiting to be duly sliced, melted, and grated into dishes like the classic cheese toastie, which uses Quicke’s cheddar, some rich Ogleshield, and a little red onion, plus new numbers like their chicken poutine with sage and crispy onions; mini baked Bix; five cheese macaroni; Young Buck raclette; and more.

-In the winter, The Cheese Bar collaborates with a top-shelf London restaurant every month, who put their own spin on a special fondue, available every Thursday.
-Previous guests have included a BBQ version by From The Ashes, and Bone Daddies, who created a Cornish Gouda & Yuzu Fondue.
+In the winter, The Cheese Bar collaborates with a different cheesemonger every month to put their own spin on a special fondue, available every Thursday.
+For 2024, the line-up features Paxton & Whitfield (November), Ty Cenarth (December), Mike’s Fancy Cheese (January & February 2025), and The Courtyard Dairy (March).
 Of course, if you like your fondue unadulterated and pure, you can still get an unadulterated and pure fondue.
 The Cheese Bar’s house recipe is a classic, smooth number based on a Swiss Gruyère recipe.

-And if somehow your lacto-hypertolerance still isn’t sated, there’s even a cheese-based dessert menu.
+And if somehow your lacto-hypertolerance still isn’t sated, The Cheese Bar even has a cheese-based dessert menu.
 Obviously there’s cheesecake, but try the affogato – it’s made with Stilton & caramelised walnut gelato topped with a shot of ruby port.
 And to wash it all down, there’s an impressively extensive menu of small producer wines, craft beers and London-made spirits.

 You’ll want to try Chèvrey one.
 (We know, we said we’d stop, but we don’t give Edam.)